When it comes to analyzing the strength of price movement, the Relative Strength Index, or RSI, is a tool that traders often reach for.

 However, it's important to note that an oversold or overbought RSI doesn't automatically signal a buy or sell opportunity.
 Stocks can remain in these zones for extended periods, especially during strong trends.

 Some traders prefer to buy when the RSI, after being in the oversold region, climbs back above 30 (or sell when it falls below 70).
 This strategy can be risky if the RSI is used alone.
-However, when combined with other indicators, like the Bollinger Bands, it can provide stronger signals.

 2. Level 50: The midpoint between 30 and 70, RSI level 50, can be a valuable tool for confirming trend direction.
-In an uptrend, the RSI typically stays above 50 and frequently approaching the 70 level.
-Conversely, in a downtrend, the RSI mostly remains below 50, often nearing 30.
-This level can also be used to generate trading signals when combined with the 200-period Exponential Moving Average (EMA).
+In an uptrend, the RSI typically stays above 50 and frequently touches the 70 level.

 While the Relative Strength Index (RSI) is commonly known for identifying overbought and oversold conditions, as well as quantifying momentum, it also has the powerful ability to predict potential trend reversals through RSI price divergences.
-These divergences occur when the movement of the RSI is in opposition with the price action, signaling a possible shift in the prevailing trend.
+These divergences occur when the movement of the RSI is in opposition with the price action, signaling a possible shift in the prevailing momentum.

-A divergence takes place when the price moves in one direction, but the RSI does not follow suit.
-For example, if the price makes a new low but the RSI fails to make a new low or makes higher low, this is considered a divergence.
+For example, if the price makes a new low but the RSI makes a higher low, this is divergence.
 This conflict between price and RSI indicates that the underlying strength of the trend may be weakening, putting potential reversal on horizon.

-Divergences can be categorized into two types: bullish and bearish divergences.
 A bullish divergence typically occurs near the oversold region when the price makes a new low, but the RSI makes a higher low.
-This situation suggests that the downward momentum is losing strength and could indicate a potential reversal to the upside or at least a pullback.
-This has been shown in the image below.
+This situation suggests that the downward momentum is losing strength and indicate a potential reversal to the upside or at least a pullback.
+This is shown in the image below.

 You can notice in the chart above that price makes a higher high but RSI makes a lower high as shown by blue trend lines suggesting a bearish divergence.
 Also see that price begins to fall after the RSI divergence.

-To improve the reliability of trading divergences, it is better to wait until the price has broken out or broken down through a significant resistance or support level.
-Additionally, other indicators can be used alongside divergences to validate the signal.
-Indicators such as Bollinger Band, MACD (Moving Average Convergence Divergence), or ADX can be helpful in confirming the potential reversal signaled by the divergence.
+Additionally, other indicators should be used alongside divergences to validate the signal.
+Indicators such as Bollinger Band, MACD (Moving Average Convergence Divergence), or ADX can be helpful in confirming the potential reversal signaled by the divergences.

 Look at the chart below that illustrates how RSI and Bollinger band combined gives powerful signal.